costajob/app-servers/README.md

 ### C
 [C](https://en.wikipedia.org/wiki/C_(programming_language)) language is pre-installed on Apple LLVM (clang-802.0.42).
 C is a general-purpose programming language with features economy of expression, modern flow control and data structures, and a rich set of operators.
-C was originally designed for and implemented on the UNIX operating system on the DEC PDP-11, by [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie).
+C was originally designed for and implemented on the UNIX operating system by [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie).

 ### D
 [D](https://dlang.org/) language's LDC compiler 1.7.0 is installed via homebrew.